 - 169. The gradual shift from a culturally Christian society to a more pluralistic and individualistic range of worldviews and faiths presents a real challenge to the mission of proclaiming the Gospel and the formation of Catholic communities and families.
 Inherited forms of faith transmission, well-suited to earlier cultural settings, lose their potency in different "soil" (Matt 13: 4-9).
 In particular, two new frontiers for Christian witness and dialogue open up in relation to the Church's relationship with people of other religion and with people of no religion. - 170.
-In recent decades, the universal Church has focused anew on its engagement with other religious traditions in a globalised world, inspired by the example of Pope John Paul II in his gatherings with world religious leaders in Assisi.
-Though not without difficulties, dialogue with believers of other religious traditions can be facilitated by a common openness to the divine, regard for authoritative scriptures and traditions, and cultivation of the spiritual life.
+In recent decades, the universal Church has focused anew on its engagement with other religious world religious leaders in Assisi.
+Though not without difficulties, dialogue with believers of other scriptures and traditions, and cultivation of the spiritual life.
 New possibilities for "fraternity and social friendship" among religious people need to be explored in Australian society in order to foster a deeper dialogue of shared civic life, of shared action for justice and development, of theological exchange and of common spiritual awareness.
-147